neurogenomics/EpiCompare/README.md

 for quality control and benchmarking purposes.
 The function outputs a report in HTML format consisting of three sections:

-1. General Metrics: Metrics on peaks (blacklisted peaks and peak widths) and fragments (duplication rate) of input epigenetic datasets
+1. General Metrics: Metrics on peaks (percentage of blacklisted and non-standard peaks, and peak widths) and fragments (duplication rate) of samples.
-2. Peak Overlap: Percentage and statistical significance of overlapping and non-overlapping peaks
+2. Peak Overlap: Percetnage and statistical significance of overlapping and non-overlapping peaks.
+Also includes upset plot.
-3. Functional Annotation: Functional annotation (ChromHMM, ChIPseeker and enrichment analysis) of peaks
+3. Functional Annotation: Functional annotation (ChromHMM, ChIPseeker and enrichment analysis) of peaks.
+Also includes peak enrichment around TSS.

 N.B.
-All functional analyses performed by EpiCompare uses annotations for human genome hg19.
-N.B.
+All functional analyses performed by EpiCompare uses annotations for human genome hg19. <br> N.B.
 Peaks in blacklisted regions and non-standard chromosomes are removed from peak files before any analysis

 # Installation

-To install `EpiCompare` use:
+To install EpiCompare use:

 ``` r
 if(!require("remotes")) install.packages("remotes")